arminmoin/ML-Quadrat/README.md

 <a name="issues"></a>
 ## Reporting Issues/Bugs and Requests
-Currently, ML2 is a research prototype.
+ML2 is a research prototype.
 If you find any issues/bugs or have any feature request, please kindly report that through our issue tracking system: https://github.com/arminmoin/ML-Quadrat/issues

 <a name="user-doc"></a>
 ## ML2 Users' Documentation (Tutorial)
-If you are looking for a tutorial to learn how to use ML2, please read the users' documentation below.
-Our documentation focuses on Linux and mainly Java.
-However, a number of other platforms and programming languages may also be used similarly with minor modifications.

 Since ML2 is based on ThingML, we highly encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples: https://github.com/TelluIoT/ThingML

 ### Why ML2?
-ThingML and other Model-Driven Software Engineering (MDSE) tools, that we are aware of, do not support Machine Learning and Data Analytics on the modeling level.
-However, those concepts are currently  crucial for developing smart IoT services.
-Therefore, we enable Machine Learning and Data Analytics through our Domain-Specific Modeling Language (DSML) and tool.
+Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT/CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
+However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
+Therefore, we enable DAML at the modeling level through our Domain-Specific Modeling Language (DSML) and tool.

 ### How to install ML2?
 **Prerequisites:**